The Probabilistic Foundations of Surveillance Failure: From False Alerts to Structural Bias: Discussion

 When the base rate $\pi=r/n$ is small, the prior odds can overwhelm any fixed likelihood ratio.
 Even extremely rare false positives ($q \ll 1$) do not guarantee high PPV.
 When $\pi \ll q$, most flagged individuals remain innocent despite individually low false positive rates.

-\subsection{Resolving the DNA Database Controversy}
+\subsubsection{Resolving the DNA Database Controversy}

-Forensic statisticians have long debated the evidential value of DNA ``cold hits.'' \citet{stockmarr1999} argued that searching databases weakens evidence by inflating coincidental match probabilities; \citet{balding1995,balding2002} countered that likelihood ratios preserve evidential weight.
-Our framework resolves the debate.
+Forensic statisticians have long debated the evidential value of DNA ``cold hits.''
+Stockmarr \cite{stockmarr1999} argued that searching databases weakens evidence by inflating coincidental match probabilities; Balding \cite{balding1995,balding2002} countered that likelihood ratios preserve evidential weight.
+Our framework resolves this apparent contradiction by identifying the relevant asymptotic regime.